 Digitally empowered customers interact with your brand when and how they want.
 This “on-demand” mentality has created a customer that has increasingly high expectations.
 As a result, the customer experience is paramount and has to be the number one focus for your marketing strategy.

 No longer can the experience be an afterthought.
 To succeed, it has to be at the epicenter of a brand’s DNA.

 “In an age of exceptionally high consumer expectations, customer experience has emerged as the new competitive battlefield.” -JAKE SOROFMAN, Gartner

-What are the key characteristics of CX?
+What are the key characteristics of Customer Experience?

-The customer experience is often used as an all-encompassing term.
+CX is often used as an all-encompassing term.
 Bruce Temkin, co-founder, and chair of the CX Professionals Association (CXPA) defines it as the perception that customers have of their interactions with an organization.